 Stewart auditioned for TNG three times.
 Once for Data and twice for Picard.
 Once bald and once wearing a hairpiece.

-Edward James Olmos was offered the part of Jean-Luc Picard, but declined due to being constrained by contractual obligation.
-Over time this story has morphed into Olmos being considered for the lead in Voyager, and other such rumours.
+Edward James Olmos was offered the part of Jean-Luc Picard, but declined due to his contractual obligations.
+Stephen Macht also auditioned for the role, but would later star in "The Circle" and "The Siege", a DS9 two-parter.

 Marina Sirtis and Denise Crosby were originally going to play Yar and Troi respectively, but switched roles at the last minute.